seregazhuk/seregazhuk.github.io_old/_posts/2016-07-20-laravel-middleware.md

 ### Middleware groups

-We can group our middlewares under a single key to make them easier to assign to the routes.
+We can group our middleware under a single key to make them easier to assign to the routes.
 There is a `$middlewareGroups` property for this purpose.
 For example, we can create an `admin` group:

 {% highlight php %}